OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 There are no nested tuplets in the corpus, so we ignore these.

-Double-note tremolos come with `<time-modification>` as well, because these are two notes, that together have the duration of one of only one of these notes. (e.g. two tremolo-beamed half notes in the duration of a single half note).
+Double-note tremolos come with `<time-modification>` as well, because these are two notes that together have the duration of only one of these notes (e.g. two tremolo-beamed half notes in the duration of a single half note).
 For this reason, MusicXML adds a `2in1` time modification to these double tremolos.
 LMX keeps this information as well.

 Tremolos are marked like other ornaments with tokens: